Author: Timo Laitinen

 7.6.
 Type list

-The list type behaves like the more general collection, except that the element instance must implement the java.util.List interface.
+, except that the element instance must implement the java.util.List

 <list xmlns="http://www.jicengine.org/jic/2.1" class="java.util.ArrayList" type="list">